dwave-examples/frequency-selection/README.md

 transmitting and receiving stations for wireless communication.
 Various problem definitions have been discussed in the literature (see, for example, [1]), but the problems generally involve choosing the frequencies subject to constraints associated with interference.
-Interference occurs when two frequencies are both close to each other in the electromagnetic band and assigned to connections that are geographically close.
+Interference occurs when nearby stations use frequencies that are close together.

 In this example, we consider the "feasibility frequency assignment problem" [1].
 In this problem, there is a set of stations to which frequencies must be